VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 ## Wedos.com

 > [Wedos](https://www.wedos.com/) is the biggest hosting provider in the Czech Republic.
-We have our own private data center that holds our servers and technologies.
-We are in the process of building a second, stae of the art data center where the servers will be cooled in an oil bath.
+We have two our own private data centers that hold our servers and technologies, such as cooling the servers in bath oils.
 We started using [cluster VictoriaMetrics](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) to store Prometheus metrics from all our infrastructure after receiving positive references from people who had successfully used VictoriaMetrics.
+We're using it throughout our services, including the new WEDOS Global Protection.

 Numbers:

-- The number of acitve time series: 5M.
+- The number of acitve time series: 32M.
-- Ingestion rate: 170K data points per second.
+- Ingestion rate: 1.6M data points per second.
 - Query duration: median is ~2ms, 99th percentile is ~50ms.
+- The total number of datapoints per VictoriaMetrics "hot" storage is 5.3 trillion

 > We like that VictoriaMetrics is simple to configuree and requires zero maintenance.
 It works right out of the box and once it's set up you can just forget about it.